-- A. Statements of Health Status - 1.
-The center has the right to refuse to admit a child if a statement from a health care professional is not submitted. - 2.
-At the time of admission, the parent(s)/guardian(s) must provide for each child entering the center:
+A. Statements of Health Status

-- a.
-Documentation of immunization status or exemption as required by Colorado Department of Public Health and Environment (CDPHE).
-Immunizations must be updated and recorded as specified on the certificate of immunization or alternate certificate of immunization as supplied and approved by the Colorado Department of Public Health and Environment (CDPHE).
-Colorado law requires proof of immunization be provided prior to or on the first day of admission. - b.
-Within thirty (30) calendar days after admission, and within thirty (30) calendar days following the expiration date of a previous health statement, the parent(s)/guardian(s) of each child must submit a statement of the child's current health status or written verification of a scheduled appointment with a health care provider.
+- 1. The center has the right to refuse to admit a child if a statement from a health care provider or documentation of immunization status, or exemption, is not submitted. - 2.
+At the time of admission, the parent(s)/guardian(s) must provide for each child entering the center: - a.
+Documentation of school-required immunization status or Certificate of Medical or Nonmedical Exemption, is required by the Colorado Board of Health.
+Up-to-date school-required immunizations must be documented as specified on the Colorado Department of Public Health and Environment Certificate of Immunization or on an "approved alternate" Certificate of Immunization.
+Colorado law requires proof of immunization status or exemption be provided prior to or on the first day of admission. - b.
+Within thirty (30) calendar days of admission, and within thirty (30) calendar days following the expiration date of a previous health statement, the parent(s)/guardian(s) of each child must submit a statement of the child's current health status or written verification of a scheduled appointment with a health care provider.
 The statement of the child's current health status must be signed and dated by a health care provider who has seen the child within the last twelve (12) months, or within the last six (6) months for children less than two and one-half (21⁄2) years of age.
 The statement must include when the next visit is required by the health care provider.
 All health statements must be kept at the center. - c.
 Statements of health status of children less than two (2) years of age must be updated in accordance with the American Academy of Pediatrics recommended schedule for routine health supervision or as required in writing by the health care provider. - d.
 Health statements for children over two (2) years of age to seven (7) years of age must be updated in accordance with the American Academy of Pediatrics recommended schedule for routine well child exams. - e.
-Whenever the director has reason to suspect a child participating in the program may have a condition potentially communicable to the child or others, or finds the child's general condition indicates the need for examination, the director must require a statement from the child's health care provider approving the child to return to group care. - f.
-For children seven (7) years of age and older or who have completed the first (1st) grade, subsequent statements of health status must be obtained every three (3) years. - g.
-For children attending a drop-in center, parent(s)/guardian(s) of each child must submit a statement of the child's current health status or written verification of a scheduled appointment with a health care provider within thirty (30) calendar days or by the second visit, whichever is longer.
-The statement of the child's current health status must be signed and dated by a health care provider who has seen the child within the last twelve (12) months, or within the last six (6) months for children less than two and one-half (21⁄2) years of age.
-Subsequent statements are not required if there have been no health changes in the child and the parent(s)/guardian(s) attest in writing to the health status of the child on an annual basis.
-Children attending drop-in child care with special medical needs must have the statement from a health care professional as indicated in section 7.702.52, A, 2, b-f.
+For children seven (7) years of age and older or who have completed the first (1st) grade, subsequent statements of health status must be obtained every three (3) years.